shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Plumed Persia"></a>PLUMED PERSIA, No cheek, no obloquy Quill's part, Mr. Bruce Catton's, Mr. Douglas Southall Freeman's, Mr. Robert Penn Warren's, Mr. Clifford Dowdey's...
 Mr. Lincoln's!
 Firstly: Willougby Run/Appomatox: Thermopylae/Salamis.
-Secondly: The F. F. V.'s strutted The Calalier, as sure as John Brown harboured rabies.
+Secondly: The F. F. V.'s strutted The Cavalier, as sure as John Brown harboured rabies.
 Quill wrenches a thimble-full of related passages from Mr. Robert Penn Warren's astute, terse Meditations, THE LEGACY OF THE CIVIL WAR.
 (By bloodlines and early surround, his proclivities must be southern.)
 His first allusion is to the bent of the South's creative minority: "... the apologists offered a philosphy of marmoreal rigidity, proper to the rigidity of that society."
 And appositely:
 "It did not matter that Theodore Weld, one of the most effective of the Abolitionists, withdrew from active propagandizing because, as he said to an admirer, he found the "he himself needed reforming," and that he "had been laboring to destroy evil in the same spirit as his antagonists."
 Nor did it matter that Julia Ward Howe, the author-to-be of "The Battle Hymn of the Republic," could write in 1858, after a trip to South Carlona: "Moral justice dissents from the habitual sneer, denunciation, and malediction, which have become consecrated forms of piety in speaking of the South."
 Nor did it matter that Lincoln could take a reasonable tone about John Brown's raid on Harper's Ferry: "Old John Brown has been executed for treason against a State.
 We cannot object, even though he agreed with us in thinking slavery wrong.
 That cannot excuse violence, bloodshed, and treason.
 It could avail him nothing that he might think himself right."
 "Despite Theodore Weld and Julia Ward Howe and Abraham Lincoln, love of liberty and lust for blood continued to conspire much self scrutiny or meditation on the social effects of inspired rhetoric."
 "...
 And a little later it offered space, too, for the folly of Gevernor Wise and his fellow Virginians, who instead of committing John Brown to an asylum, where all the medical ecidence, even then available to the court, clearly indicated that he should be, hanged him and thereby proved again what is never in much need of proof, that a crazy man is a large-scale menace only in a crazy society."
 Can the man howling in the mob imagine General R. E. Lee, CSA, shaking hands with Orval Faubus, Governor of Arkansas?"